Jenkins CI/CD Tutorial

 Soon as you create the request, you should see a build trigger automatically.

 Step 2.
-Check your workspace for deployed instances.
+Check deployed instance.

 Step 3.
 Check Jenkins build log.